ItsmeEric/rock-paper-scissor/README.md

 # rock-paper-scissor
-A basic rock-paper-scissor to play with the computer
+A basic rock-paper-scissor game to play through the JavaScript console on a computer browser.